Compendium solar spectrum formation: RT basics

-The next printed atlases were the Jungfraujoch photoelectric scans of \citetads{1973apds.book.....D} and the Sacramento Peak flux scans of \citetads{1976hrsa.book.....B}.
-The first was unwieldy from too large page size, the second had practical letter size and also MMH line identifications in the margin.
-I toted my dog-eared copy to all my spectroscopic observing ever since, annotating every line of special interest.
-Both atlases also became available on magnetic tape (storing unprecedented millions of bytes) but the digital market was taken over by J.W.\,Brault's Fourier Transform Spectrometer at the Kitt Peak McMath telescope delivering precise atlases still available on the \href{https://nso.edu}{NSO website} (if you master the non-trivial art of navigating that).
+Following the example of the Utrecht Atlas, the Jungfraujoch intensity atlas and the Sacramento Peak irradiance atlas were published as printed tracings, the first on very large sheets in a thick unwieldy binder, the second as practical letter-size booklet with useful MMH line identifications added in the margin.\footnote{My \href{https://robrutten.nl/rrweb/rjr-archive/dircontent.html}{file archive} supplies \href{https://robrutten.nl/rrweb/rjr-archive/atlases/beckers-fluxatlas.pdf}{a scan} of this handy graphical atlas.
+Print it if you want a compact solar spectrum atlas with line identifications at hand in your next observing run.
+Your line at wavelength {\tt wav} in \AA\ is on pdf page {\tt fix(wav-3800)/20+7}.
+I lifted an original in 1977 from the stack in the Sacramento Peak library and used it in all my spectroscopic observing since, annotating every line I liked, and still cherish it.
+Earlier Sacramento Peak Observatory and Utrecht Observatory had a copy of the Utrecht Atlas with the stronger lines likewise labeled with their MMH identification -- but all laboriously handwritten per human ``computer'' (job label then, it was E.B.J. van der Zalm) instead of Calcomp-drawn (\rrref{footnote}{note:calcomp}) per electronic computer.
+Later I hoarded the Utrecht one; it is now at \href{https://www.sonnenborgh.nl}{Museum Sterrenwacht Sonnenborgh}.} Both atlases became also available on magnetic tape enabling distilling the clean line lists above, but the digital market was taken over by J.W.\,Brault's Fourier Transform Spectrometer (FTS) at the Kitt Peak McMath telescope delivering precise atlases still available on the \href{https://nso.edu}{NSO website} (if you master the non-trivial art of navigating that -- but see the Vitas collection below).